alexandreia/alexandreia/README.md

 # Hi, I'm Andreia 👋

-I'm a MA student @ Uppsala Univeristy interested in NLP and machine learning — mostly language models, translation quality, and how evaluation actually works in practice.
+I'm a MA student @ Uppsala Univeristy interested in NLP and machine learning.

 ---